GregTheMadMonk/gregthemadmonk.github.io/hugo-pages/content/posts/fold-expressions-to-extension-methods.md

 static_assert(f(1, 2, 2.3, 5, 'c', 1.2) == std::make_tuple(5, 2.3, 'c'));
 ```

-This is a lot of code but arguably the least invasive solution: there are no operator overloads for types other than the ones providing the interface itself.
+This is a lot of code but also arguably the least invasive solution: there are no operator overloads for types other than the ones provided by the interface itself.
-There also are drawbacks: this will only work with lambdas as function templates cannot be passed directly as an argument to `CallPromise` constructor, in addition to a relatively large boilerplate for such a conceptually simple task.
+In addition to a relatively large boilerplate for such conceptually simple task, there are other drawbacks: this will only work with lambdas (or other functor objects) as function templates cannot be passed directly as an argument to `CallPromise` constructor.
-Not that I'm afraid of boilerplate -- still, it would be nice if we had a built-in language feature for this that would've worked with all functions, function objects and function templates.
-And, aside from the extension methods and whatever we just wrote here, there might be another way.
-Not now, of course, the best C++ features are not in the language yet.
-But still, take a look at [pipeline-rewrite operator](https://open-std.org/JTC1/SC22/WG21/docs/papers/2020/p2011r0.html) (or, rather, how I imagine it would work if `|>` operator gets fold expressions):
+This is a big restiction to the way we interact with this API (and to our ability to construct a better one), dictated only by the lack of UFCS support in the language.

+## We've been compromised

+Extension methods are an opt-in compromise between UFCS and the complete lack of it.
+It affects only user-specified functions, but might be seen by some as possibly breaking APIs.
+There is, however, another contender.
+[Pipeline-rewrite operator](https://open-std.org/JTC1/SC22/WG21/docs/papers/2020/p2011r0.html) provides a whole new syntax which could affect all free functions (there is nothing about folding in the proposal, so I would _dream_ that it is implied):

 ```c++
 template <std::totally_ordered Type, std::totally_ordered...
 Types>